-The capital works program aside from the spike in 2022/23 (special charge scheme project and municipal precinct, library and community centre project) generally correlates with previous plans.
-In the later years there is a substantial decrease.
+The capital works program aside from the spike in 2022/23 (special charge scheme project and municipal precinct, library and community centre project) is tapering below previous plans and in the later years there is a substantial decrease.
 The profile was flat for a number of the earlier years while the strategic focus was paying off long term debt and restoring Balance Sheet strength.

 The general weakening of the capital spend in later years when compared to previous plans is due to less funding being available when rate capping is introduced in 2016/17.

-The general weakening of the capital renewal and upgrade spend in later years when compared to previous plans is due to less funding being available when rate capping is introduced in 2016/17.
+Again, the general weakening of the capital renewal and upgrade spend in later years when compared to previous plans is due to less funding being available when rate capping is introduced in 2016/17.